audioadapter

 Supporting new data structures

-The required trait methods are simple, to make is easy to implement them for data structures not covered by the built-in wrappers.
+The required trait methods are simple, in order to make is easy to implement them for new data structures.
+The tests of this crate includes a minimal implementation called MinimalAdapter, that is based on a normal vector.

 See also the custom_adapter example.
-This shows an implementation of [Adapter] for a vector of strings.
+This shows a minimal implementation of [Adapter] for a vector of strings.

 License: MIT